philip-gai/github-drawio-demo/README.md

 1. Open the repository you want to create the diagram in
 2. Press `.` to open github.dev (or use Codespaces, or clone and use VS Code locally)
 3. Install the [Draw.io Visual Studio Code extension]
-4. Open or save a file ending with `.drawio.png` or `.drawio.svg` ('svg' is recommended)
+4. Open or save a file ending with `.drawio.svg` or `.drawio.png` (svg is recommended)
 5. Reference the file in markdown like you would reference any file `![Label](relative link)`
-6. It will now live-update, you can use PRs, and you didn't need to install any GitHub apps! 🚀
+6. It will now live-update, you can use PRs to review changes, and you didn't need to authorize anything! 🚀

 Reference: <https://github.com/hediet/vscode-drawio#readme>